Skip to content

 Section titled “7.
 Latest research and future perspectives”

-With the rapid expansion of ICI indications, the number of cases of ICI-related ocular irAE is expected to increase in the coming decades1).
+With the rapid expansion of ICI indications, the number of ICI-related ocular irAE cases is expected to increase over the next few decades1).

 • Elevated serum IL-17 and IL-23 levels are being investigated as predictive factors for VKH-like reactions7)

-• Pre-identification of high-risk patients through HLA typing such as HLA-DR15 and HLA-A2 is being studied
+• Pre-identification of high-risk patients through HLA typing such as HLA-DR15 and HLA-A2 is under study

-• Risk stratification using a combination of baseline ophthalmic examination and serum biomarkers before treatment is a future challenge7)
+• Risk stratification using a combination of baseline ophthalmic examinations and serum biomarkers before treatment is a future challenge7)

-• Application of IL-6 receptor antibody (tocilizumab) to steroid-resistant irAE has been reported6)
+• The application of IL-6 receptor antibody (tocilizumab) to steroid-resistant irAE has been reported6)

-• Combination of ICI and anti-VEGF drugs for intraocular tumor therapy is also attracting attention
+• The development of intraocular tumor therapy using a combination of ICI and anti-VEGF agents is also attracting attention

 • Quantification of irAE incidence and treatment outcomes through prospective multicenter registries is urgently needed6)

 Currently, understanding of the pathophysiology of posterior segment irAE is mainly based on case reports and case series, and diagnostic criteria and treatment guidelines have not been established1).
-Establishment of collaboration protocols between oncology and ophthalmology departments is urgently needed.
+There is an urgent need to develop collaboration protocols between oncology and ophthalmology departments.

 6. Fortes BH, Liou H, Dalvin LA.
 Ophthalmic adverse effects of immune checkpoint inhibitors: the Mayo Clinic experience.
 Br J Ophthalmol.
 2021;105(8):1108-1113.